MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/use-content-search-for-targeted-collections.md

       $searchActionName = "SPFoldersSearch_Preview"
       # List the folders for the SharePoint or OneDrive for Business Site
       $siteUrl = $addressOrSite
-      # Authenticate with the Security &amp; Complaince Center
+      # Authenticate with the Security &amp; Compliance Center
       if (!$SccSession)
       {
           $SccSession = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://ps.compliance.protection.outlook.com/powershell-liveid -Credential $credentials -Authentication Basic -AllowRedirection
           Import-PSSession $SccSession -AllowClobber -DisableNameChecking
       }
-      # Clean-up, if the the script was aborted, the search we created might not have been deleted.
+      # Clean-up, if the script was aborted, the search we created might not have been deleted.
 Try to do so now.
       Remove-ComplianceSearch $searchName -Confirm:$false -ErrorAction 'SilentlyContinue'
       # Create a Content Search against the SharePoint Site or OneDrive for Business site and only search for folders; wait for the search to complete
       $complianceSearch = New-ComplianceSearch -Name $searchName -ContentMatchQuery "contenttype:folder" -SharePointLocation $siteUrl